samathaluca/cloud9-ticketsales/README.md

 -Links to social media have been added but positioned after the opportunity to buy tickets but included to show profile and add interest.
 -The site needs to go live before the start of the tour to ensure all venues are still available.
 -Gathering details via the contact page will help promote future tours and be an indication of how the site has captured the interest of the users.
+-I researched the 25 most popular band websites and presented the user with all the most popular features to confirm with current UI expectations.

 **The customer goals**
 The users will be fans of the who or potential fans.
 -As a potential fan I want to be reassured that the band is still relevant today.
 I need to know that the band is not jaded, tired and lacklustre.